The Unkindest Cut

 By Cynthia Adams

-of educational TV programs droned on about the Foucault pendulum or the mating habits of sloth, my husband, Don, loved having his thick hair tugged and pulled.
+As the narrator of educational TV programs droned on about the Foucault pendulum or the mating habits of sloth, my husband, Don, loved having his thick hair tugged and pulled.

 His barber, Mr. Burgess, actually thinned it.
 Don would always return from his shop with stories about Mr. Burgess’s investments — and a peculiarly militaristic haircut.
 Then, Mr. Burgess hit 100 and closed shop.

-After sitting in the company of unhurried men who let stories fall out of their mouths as clipped hair fell around their draped shoulders, Don and his fine head of hair were adrift after Mr. Burgess hung up
+After sitting in the company of unhurried men who let stories fall out of their mouths as clipped hair fell around their draped shoulders, Don and his fine head of hair were adrift after Mr. Burgess hung up his clippers.

 Patronizing walk-in shops, Don became experimental after a persuasive female barber convinced him it was more stylish.
 Stylish was a new possibility!
 The longer length was all well and good until Don snagged an interview with a conservative firm.
 He purchased an interview suit, tie, shirt and wingtips, but decided to fly unshorn to the interview early Monday morning.
 As Don polished his CV, I started thinking.